Predicting earthquake damages with Azure ML Workspace

 df.damage_grade.value_counts()

 You can see that there are 3 different values in the damage_grade column, and also the number of features that are available for each of the labels.
-The best case would be if these numbers were quite close to each other, though it is visible that the number 2 has much more examples than the label 1 and 3.
-This is a problem, because if the model is trained on more examples with label 2, it more often returns the label 2 even when the risk is supposed to be high or low.
+The best case would be if these numbers were quite close to each other, though it is visible that the number 2 has many more examples than the labels 1 and 3.
+This is a problem because if the model is trained on more examples with label 2, it more often returns label 2 even when the risk is supposed to be high or low.
 We shouldn’t train the model on unbalanced data, so we are going to deal with this issue when we start the transformation and preparation of the data before training.

 When we prepare for the work with the predictive model, we can already have a good understanding of which features we keep, and which ones we leave out.
 For now, we can conclude the information we learned with statistics and some investigations.
 If you want to learn more about your data, create a profiled dataset.